The Powerpuff Girls: Critical reception

 In a 2000 Entertainment Weekly review, Marc Bernardin complimented the show on its "spot-on pop-culture acumen" and "unparalleled sense of fun", giving it a warm welcome from earlier "lame" superhero cartoons that he grew up with.
 Peter Marks of The New York Times noted the show's use of adult humor and pop culture references, declaring it "the sort of playful satire that can appeal as much to a viewer of 37 as 7."
-Joly Herman of Common Sense Media described the show as a "cute, highly stylized series thrills the senses with its strange characters, funny situations, and lots of lowbrow humor".
+Joly Herman of Common Sense Media described the show as a "cute, highly stylized series [that] thrills the senses with its strange characters, funny situations, and lots of lowbrow humor".
 She went on to say, however, that the show does go from innocent to violent in no time and that there is not much protecting young viewers against the violent undertones.
 Robert Lloyd of the LA Times said that the series might be "transgressive" based on little violence, but "also cute."
 In another review, he had called it "perfectly drawn, perfectly written and perfectly voiced."

+The show began airing at the height of the "Girl power" trend in entertainment media.
+The Powerpuff Girls were often compared to the likes of Sailor Moon, Lara Croft, and Buffy the Vampire Slayer, who are also strong and heroic female leads.
+Craig McCracken argued that he did not create the show to fill a gap in the market encompassed by the "Girl Power" slogan, but that its true vehicle was "good, strong characters" that made for good storytelling.
+However, he did believe that it gained momentum from being considered a "girl power" cartoon, and that it became successful among boys and girls for the inclusion of action scenes.
+Terrence Briggs of Animation World Network noted that, "at the very least, Powerpuff Girls works as an interesting comic deviation from the more sexual presences" of other fictional heroines.

 TV Guide chose the Powerpuff Girls as No. 13 in a list of the 50 Greatest cartoon characters of all time.
 IGN ranked the series 18th in its Top 25 Primetime Animated Series of All Time list in 2006.
-Delta Express promoted the series by having a Boeing 737-232 jet painted with a special livery featuring the characters Blossom, Bubbles, and Buttercup on its exterior.
-The plane's inaugural flight was held at Logan International Airport in Boston, Massachusetts, on July 17, 2000.
-In 2002 the aircraft was repainted with a different Powerpuff Girls theme to promote The Powerpuff Girls Movie.
-The Powerpuff Girls series has won two Primetime Emmys, two Annie Awards, and including those four wins, has been nominated a total of sixteen times for various awards.
+Entertainment Weekly gave it the number one spot in its list of "10 Best Cartoon Network Shows" in 2012.